rich-iannone/DiagrammeR/README.md

 `[strict] (graph | digraph) [ID] '{' stmt_list '}'`

-A digraph must specify an edge using the edge operator `->` while a undirected graph must use the `--` operator.

 Comments may be placed within the statement list.
 These can be marked using `//` or a `/* */` structure.
 Comment lines are denoted by a `#` character.
+Multiple statements within a statement list can be separated by linebreaks or `;` line terminators between multiple statements.

 Here is an example where nodes (in this case styled as boxes and rectangles) can be easily defined along with their connections: